jpjacobpadilla/Stealth-Requests/README.md

 For simple parsing, I've also added the following convenience methods, from the Lxml package, right into the `StealthResponse` object:

 - `text_content()`: Get all text content in a response
-- `xpath()` Go right to using XPATH expressions instead of getting your own Lxml tree.
+- `xpath()` Go right to using XPath expressions instead of getting your own Lxml tree.

 ### Get All Image and Page Links From a Response

-If you would like to get all of the webpage URLS (`a` tags) from an HTML-based response, you can use the `links` property.
-If you'd like to get all image URLS (`img` tags) you can use the `images` property from a response object.
+If you would like to get all of the webpage URLs (`a` tags) from an HTML-based response, you can use the `links` property.
+If you'd like to get all image URLs (`img` tags) you can use the `images` property from a response object.

 ```python
 import stealth_requests as requests